The Bloody Gate by Alyn Spiller © Fantasy Flight Games

 |Founded||Age of Heroes|

 Originally a rough-hewn unmortared wall built in the fashion of the ringforts of the First Men, the Bloody Gate was constructed anew during the rule of Osric V Arryn, King of Mountain and Vale.
-During the Age of Heroes, a dozen armies smashed themselves to bits upon the Gate.
+Andals poured through the Bloody Gate into the riverlands after securing the Vale.

-During the War of Conquest, Visenya Targaryen was charged with subduing the Vale of Arryn for her brother, Aegon I Targaryen.
-Sharra Arryn, Queen Regent of the Vale, who ruled in her son's name, the boy-king Ronnel Arryn, amassed the Vale's army at the Bloody Gate.
+During Aegon's Conquest, Queen Visenya Targaryen was charged with subduing the Vale of Arryn for her brother, King Aegon I Targaryen.
+Sharra Arryn, Queen Regent of the Vale, who ruled in her son's name, the boy-king Ronnel Arryn, amassed an army at the Bloody Gate.
 Visenya, however, simply bypassed the gate and flew on her dragon Vhagar straight up to the courtyard of the Eyrie to obtain the surrender of House Arryn.